GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 //usage
 <CustomCard onPress={this.onPress} index={item.key} />
 ```
-Similarly, in Flutter, you just create a class for custom widgets and use it as you would use a normal widget.
+Similarly, in Flutter you just create a class for custom widgets and use it as you would use a normal widget.
 Alternatively, you can also create and call a function that returns the widget.
 ```dart
 // Flutter